What are cockroaches?

 Cockroaches move into homes on their own while foraging for food sources.
 They get in through cracks in the foundation, exterior walls, drains, and through spaces found around utilities that enter a building.
-Cockroaches also get inside by hitchhiking their way in inside of delivery boxes, or used pieces of furniture or appliances, for example.
+Cockroaches also get inside by hitchhiking their way inside delivery boxes or used furniture or appliances, for example.

 Where will I find cockroaches?

-Most species of cockroaches live outside away from people.
-They are environmentally beneficial by helping to breakdown decaying materials.
-It is only the cockroach species that have adapted to living near or with people that are pests, and need to be controlled and eliminated.
+Most species of cockroaches live outside, away from people.
+They are environmentally beneficial by helping to break down decaying materials.
+Only the cockroach species have adapted to living near or with people that are pests and need to be controlled and eliminated.
 Outside, cockroaches live and hide in yards and properties near our homes behind tree bark, under mulch, in gardens, around trash receptacles, in compost piles, and in and around sewers and drains.

-After finding their way indoors, cockroaches seek out dark, damp nesting locations that include behind appliances, in drawers, under cabinets, and around pipes and drains, although the brown-banded cockroach prefers the opposite.
-They like to inhabit hot, dry locations and are often found nesting in attics, above ceilings, in upholstered furniture, or the upper cabinets.
+After finding their way indoors, cockroaches seek out dark, damp nesting locations, including behind appliances, in drawers, under cabinets, and around pipes and drains.
+However, the brown-banded cockroach prefers the opposite.
+They like to inhabit hot, dry locations and are often found in attics, above ceilings, upholstered furniture, or upper cabinets.

 How do I get rid of cockroaches?

 For homeowners looking for a responsible approach to getting rid of the cockroaches on their property, we suggest partnering with Alta Pest Control.
-We focus on low-impact pest control that is effective at eliminating cockroaches and other household pests while minimizing the impact on the environment.
-Let our family owned company protect your home and family from our area’s most persistent household invading pests!
+We focus on low-impact pest control that effectively eliminates cockroaches and other household pests while minimizing the impact on the environment.
+Let our family-owned company protect your home and family from our area’s most persistent household invading pests!
 If you are looking for more information about our cockroach control services, reach out today and speak with one of our friendly and helpful professionals!

 How can I prevent cockroaches in the future?